howsoai/howso-docs/source/getting_started/installing.rst

 Client Configuration
 --------------------

-The Howso Engine determines very sensible defaults out-of-the-box making this step optional.
+The Howso Engine determines very sensible defaults automatically making this step optional.
 However, it may be useful to change certain aspects or behaviors of operation.
 See: :doc:`Client Configuration <client_configuration>` for further information.